TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe65_capability/README.md

 The algorithm to achieve this is:
 1) There are two Capability types: Fire and Air
-2) The Elemental Air bow has the Air capability, and the Elemental Fire bow has the Fire capability
+2) The Elemental Air crossbow has the Air capability, and the Elemental Fire bow has the Fire capability
 3) When the bow is fired, it tags the fired arrow ItemStack with either Air or Fire
 4) When the arrow strikes an Entity, it tags the Entity with the Air or Fire Capability as appropriate

 It illustrates two concepts:
 1) How to add an inventory to an item